-Christians Go To Podcasts To Say Things They Can't Say in Church
+Christians Turn To Podcasts To Say Things They Can't Say in Church

 Religion

-Christians Go To Podcasts To Say Things They Can't Say in Church
+Christians Turn To Podcasts To Say Things They Can't Say in Church

 Toby Morrell curses and talks about sex on his podcast.
 Mike McHargue talks about evolution and LGBTQ issues on his.
 These things would be typical on most podcasts — but McHargue and Morrell's audiences are almost entirely Christian.